Dana Gas

 Dana Gas PJSC is a publicly traded natural gas company, based in Sharjah, United Arab Emirates (UAE).
-Incorporated and listed on the Abu Dhabi Securities Exchange in 2005, Dana Gas is the largest non-government owned natural gas company in the Middle East, with operations in Egypt, Iraqi Kurdistan, and the UAE.
-The company and Crescent Petroleum have equal stakes in the Pearl Petroleum consortium.
-Hamid Dhia Jafar and Patrick Allman-Ward serve as chairman and chief executive officer of Dana Gas, respectively.
+Incorporated and listed on the Abu Dhabi Securities Exchange in 2005, Dana Gas is the largest non-government owned natural gas company in the Middle East, with operations in Egypt, the Kurdistan Region of Iraq (KRI), and the UAE.
+The company and Crescent Petroleum each hold a 35 percent stake in the Pearl Petroleum consortium.
+Hamid Dhia Jafar serves as chairman, and Richard Hall as chief executive officer.

 History

 Dana Gas was incorporated and listed on the Abu Dhabi Securities Exchange in 2005 with founder shareholders being Crescent Petroleum, the Sharjah government, and hundreds of regional businesses and other individuals.
 The original project was to supply gas to the northern Arab Emirates from Iran based upon a gas supply agreement that was made between Crescent Petroleum and the National Iranian Oil Company (NIOC) in 2001.

 In January 2007, Dana acquired Calgary-based Centurion Energy in the US$1 billion deal.
-Centurion had assets in Egypt, Tunisia, and West Africa at the time.
 Dana Gas raised $1 billion in convertible Islamic bonds, or sukuk, in London in 2007.

 The 25-year agreement made between Crescent Petroleum and the NIOC resulted in completion of a pipeline from the Salman field to Sharjah.
 However, the pipeline has remained mostly unused because of allegations of corruption and a legal dispute.
 The pipeline was used briefly in 2010 when the NIOC sent gas to Dana Gas' Sharjah facility for testing purposes.
-In 2014, an international tribunal determined the agreement was binding, and NIOC should have been supplying gas since 2005 and should pay damages.
 As of late 2017, the parties (including Dana Gas) were awaiting the results of an arbitral tribunal in The Hague, following hearings to decide on the amount of damages that should be paid by NIOC to damaged parties to compensate for failing to supply the gas.